rekingbc/deepapp/README.md

-# deepapp
+# DeepApp
-Deep Learning Apps
+This is a Pool of Deep Learning Apps built for fun

+## IOS Application

+## Android Application

+## Ligheweight Web Application